TEPA6ANT/TEPA6ANT/README.md

 - [Freeman with a BOX](https://www.moddb.com/mods/freeman-with-a-box)

 -Wolfenstein 3D (ECWolf) mods-
+- YASHHER
-- YASHHER    //I deleted this mod for two reasons:
+- - I deleted this mod for two reasons:
-              //1.
+- - 1.
 I didn't like the mod myself;
-              //2.
+- - 2.
 An unknown internet user rudely asked me to delete it (I don't know what he didn't like about this mod);
 - [Wolfenstein 3D: Red Cross](https://www.moddb.com/mods/wolf3d-red-cross)

 -Counter-Strike 1.6/CZ Maps-